EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/10-Run-Application.md

 ![debugger-dropdown](../img/debugger-drop-down.png)

-!!! tip "**Tip:** The compound configuration **Launch Frontend and Backend** will run both apps together, each in its own debugger instance."
+!!! info "The compound configuration **Launch Frontend and Backend** will run both apps together, each in its own debugger instance."

 ---